Statistic Summerfield Maryland National

 Overview of Summerfield Demographics

-Understanding the demographics of Summerfield is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
-This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
-The Summerfield population is 14,477, with a population density of 3,977 people per square mile, diverging from the national average of 91.
-The median age is 35.5, and 38% of individuals aged 15 or older are married, while 45% have children under 18.
-As far as income equality in Summerfield, 8% of households have a median income below $25,000, whereas 18% report an income exceeding $150,000, indicating a varied economic landscape within the area.
+The population of Summerfield is 14,929, with a population density of 4,101 people per square mile, diverging from the national average of 91.
+The median age is 35.5 and 38% of individuals aged 15 or older are married, while 45% have children under 18.
+As far as income equality in Summerfield goes, 8% of households have a median income below $25,000, whereas 18% report an income exceeding $150,000.
+The Summerfield demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Summerfield Racial Demographics & Ethnicity